einar-hjortdal/peony/README.md

 ```

 peony uses a cloud architecture.
 It can run on several backend servers sharing a connection to the database
 servers.

-BLOBs are uploaded from the Admin frontend (such as images and documents) are stored on a central
+- BLOBs (such as images and files) are uploaded from the admin frontend to peony which passes the data
-BLOB server.
+  through to a service of your choice: build your own integration by satisfying the `BlobProvider` interface.

 The Store API routes are all prefixed with `/store/`, while the Admin API routes are all prefixed with
 `/admin/`.